501(c)3 Non-Profit Organization Since 2007 ~ Estacada, Oregon

 Lars also likes to help trim the flower boxes.

 Kandy the potbellied pig was seized by the Polk County Sheriff in an abandonment case.
 Animals on the property were left behind with no food or water when the caretaker left.
 Kandy is now part of the herd at OTP and always gets plenty to eat.

-OTP is currently home to over 20 potbellied pigs most of them not adoptable due to old age, size, behavior or health problems.
+OTP is home to potbellied pigs most of them not adoptable due to old age, size, behavior or health problems.
 They enjoy being part of a herd and engaging in herd activities like sun bathing together.

-OTP is currently home to two dozen hens, unwanted when they stopped laying at their old homes.
+OTP is a home to hens, unwanted when they stopped laying at their old homes.
 Cookie the hen was at a Portland yard sale with a sign reading "Chicken Dinner $5.00" on her cage.
 Luckily an OTP volunteer paid the $5 and brought her to OTP where no one ends up as a chicken dinner.

 Mr T the turkey was scheduled to be on the table at Thanksgiving when a relative intervened and brought him to live with us.
 The only turkey we will be eating is vegan Tofurky!